piechartssuck/courses/content/syllabus/index.md

 This syllabus reflects a plan for the term but things change and plans change. so deviations may become necessary as we move along during the term.
 Note that **I reserve the right to alter or amend this syllabus**.

-### COVID-19 statement
+### Health statement

 WVU is committed to maintaining a safe learning environment for all students, faculty, and staff.
-Should campus operations change because of health concerns related to the COVID-19 pandemic, it is possible that this course will move to a fully online delivery format.
+Should campus operations change because of health concerns related to health crisis, it is possible that this course will move to a fully online delivery format.
 If that occurs, students will be advised of technical and/or equipment requirements, including remote proctoring software.

-In a face-to-face environment, our commitment to safety requires students, staff, and instructors to observe the social distancing and personal protective equipment (PPE) guidelines set by the University at all times.
-While in class, students will sit in assigned seats when applicable and wear the required PPE.
-Should a student forget to bring the required PPE, PPE will be available in the building for students to acquire.
+In a face-to-face environment, our commitment to safety requires students, staff, and instructors to observe guidelines set by the University at all times.
 Students who fail to comply will be dismissed from the classroom for the class period and may be referred to the Office of Student Conduct for further sanctions.

 If a student becomes sick or is required to quarantine during the semester, they should notify the instructor.
 The student should work with the instructor to develop a plan to receive the necessary course content, activities, and assessments to complete the course learning outcomes.